-I want to wring my over-zealous doctor’s neck.
-Instead of two cute (at least I thought they were cute!) twin freckles just above my right knee, I am now the proud owner of an ugly, raised, reddish-purple scar sitting next to one lonely freckle.
+I wanted to wring my over-zealous doctor’s neck!
+Instead of two cute (at least I thought they were cute!) twin freckles just above my right knee, I was now the proud owner of an ugly, raised, reddish-purple scar sitting next to one lonely freckle.

-And no skirt I own will cover it up.
+And no skirt I owned would cover it up.

 I want to throw a fit.
 My dermatologist caught me off guard when she suddenly peered at the two freckles, which I’ve had since I was little, and asked,